anttont/TaxiWebsite/README.md

-Taksi webapp built using React.
+Taxi website built using React.